-Research shows that when a child has strong developmental assets, they are more likely to get good grades and do well in school, to positively contribute and be actively involved in the community, and to recognize and understand the differences between people and value diversity.
-They are also less likely to encounter problems with alcohol use, engage in violence, partake in illicit drug use, and participate in sexually risky behaviors.
+Research shows that when a child has strong developmental assets, the child is more likely to get good grades and do well in school, to positively contribute and be actively involved in the community, and to recognize and understand the differences between people and value diversity.
+The child is also less likely to encounter problems with alcohol use, engage in violence, partake in illicit drug use, and participate in sexually risky behaviors.